pbeglin/LLMscoringDatasets/README.md

 # LLMscoringDatasets
-Evaluating LLM model's capacity to interpret tables with KPIs, in order to create a tool automating dashboard analysis.
+Evaluating LLM models' capacity to interpret tables with KPIs, in order to create a tool automating dashboard analysis.